 Virtual Networking – Things I’ve Learned (so far!)

 The biggest silver lining to virtual events is the ease of “getting there”—just power up your computer, or phone and you are in the room!
-No need to drive all over, find and pay for parking, deal with traffic and the sheer hassle of driving in the Bay Area.
+No need to drive all over, find and pay for parking, deal with traffic, and the sheer hassle of driving in the Bay Area.
 It’s better for the environment AND your mental health!

 As a person who needs a high amount of social interaction, the lockdown was really hard on me (albeit a necessary evil!).
 Being able to see and connect with people on a regular basis was a huge boon for my mental health.
 I see networking as a natural way of being in the world and realize I have always done it.
-I have always been interested in meeting new people, learning who they are, what they do and care about and how I can help them.
+I have always been interested in meeting new people, learning who they are, what they do and care about, and how I can help them.
 I have always put people in touch with others they could benefit from knowing.

-When I network for my business, I do the same thing—foster connections in an effort to be part of a greater community and figure out how I can be of service in it.
+When I network for my business, I do the same thing—foster connections in an effort to be part of a greater community and figure out how I can be of service to it.
 Of course, it helps that I believe in my product and know it is high-quality and can help a lot of people.

 My top tips about virtual networking:

-THE BASICS— I set up my Zoom profile to show my name, and business name.
+THE BASICS— I set up my Zoom profile to show my name and business name.
 I have a saved template for adding my basic card information into the chat box.
-I always ask the organizers of the event to send out a list of the attendees so I can have all the contacts for follow up.
+I always ask the organizers of the event to send out a list of the attendees so I can have all the contacts for follow-up.
 AND I always have a pad of paper and pen handy for taking notes during the event!

 WIN-WIN RESULT— During breakout rooms and more intimate conversations, I focus on what I can do for the other person first as a way to build rapport and trust.
 This is the fastest way I have found to create a good impression.

 IDENTIFY GOAL—Before each event or meeting, I think about what I want to achieve.
 Do I want to meet lots of new people or focus on developing relationships?
-In virtual events, I can write down the goals at the top of a pad and refer to it throughout the event.
+In virtual events, I can write down the goals at the top of a pad and refer to them throughout the event.